-Hird’s years of research into cultural mythology have led to several lines of inquiry.
-A decade’s travel and study of semi-nomadic societies and their iconic visual language resulted in 1999 in a nationally touring exhibition: ‘Nomadic Connections’ which premiered in Vermont at the Helen Day Art Center, and traveled to San Francisco’s Peter Pap Gallery before being presented in New York at the Museum of the School for the Visual Arts in 2001.
+Hird’s first decade’s travel and study of semi-nomadic societies and their iconic visual language resulted in 1999 in a nationally touring exhibition: ‘Nomadic Connections’ which premiered in Vermont at the Helen Day Art Center, and traveled to San Francisco’s Peter Pap Gallery before being presented in New York at the Museum of the School for the Visual Arts in 2001.

-Another ten years were devoted to the icons of Western culture, specifically our cyclical – and sometimes humorous - fascination with the superhero.
+The next years were devoted to the icons of Western culture, specifically our cyclical – and sometimes obsessive - fascination with the superhero.
 This prolific period resulted in the solo exhibitions entitled ‘Cycles of Faith – Cycles of Fiction’, ‘Myths Now and Then’, ‘Everybody Wants To Be a Superhero’, and ‘Hero Worship’, as well as the artist books Towers of Babel, Mindlines, and A Consumer's Guide to Religion, and the video ‘Everybody Wants To Be a Superhero', exhibited by the Nohra Haime Gallery at FIAC and DIVA in Paris, Bridge Art Fair in London and Art Basel Miami.
-The original artwork for the project premiered at the Tarrant Gallery of the Flynn Center in 2009 before starting it's national tour and culminating in an exhibition at the Center for Book Arts in Manhattan in 2013.

 Over the years Hird has established an extensive bibliography.
-Articles and reviews of her work have appeared in the New York Times, The New Yorker, Art New England, Jordan Times, Gallery & Studio, and Yankee Magazine.
+Articles and reviews of her work have appeared in the New York Times, The New Yorker, Art New England, Jordan Times, Gallery & Studio, Studio International, and RISD Magazine.